Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature

 \section{Abstract}

-Reinforcement Learning has emerged as the fundamental technique for enhancing reasoning in LLMs.
-However, existing algorithms apply uniform optimization to all tokens, ignoring their different roles in reasoning process.
-To address this limitation, we introduce \textbf{H}eterogeneous \textbf{A}daptive \textbf{P}olicy \textbf{O}ptimization (HAPO), a comprehensive token-aware algorithm that dynamically adapts optimization based on token entropy.
-For rollout sampling, we propose \textbf{Adaptive Temperature Sampling}, which adjusts sampling temperature in real time, promoting exploration at high-entropy tokens while preserving coherence at low-entropy ones.
-For advantage calculation, we introduce \textbf{Token Level Group Average} that normalizes advantages at token level, jointly accounting for sequence-length as in token-mean loss while preserving non-biased treatment.
-We then develop \textbf{Differential Advantage Redistribution} that leverages entropy and importance ratios to modulate rewards—adjusting updates for tokens with clear signals.
-For clipping loss, we design \textbf{Asymmetric Adaptive Clipping}, allowing aggressive probability reduction for noisy low-entropy tokens while enabling exploration for high-entropy tokens.
-Through systematic investigation between entropy and training dynamics, we embedded token-level treatment into every stages to achieve fine-grained control.
-Extensive experiments demonstrate that HAPO consistently outperforms DAPO across multiple model scales.
-Our code can be found in \url{https://github.com/starriver030515/HAPO}.
+Using entropy as a measure of heterogeneity to guide optimization has emerged as a crucial research direction in Reinforcement Learning for LLMs.
+However, existing methods typically treat it as a discrete filter or post-hoc regulator rather than a core optimization driver.
+To fully leverage the potential of entropy and achieve fine-grained regulation, we introduce \textbf{H}eterogeneous \textbf{A}daptive \textbf{P}olicy \textbf{O}ptimization (HAPO), a token-aware algorithm that continuously adapts optimization dynamics based on token-level entropy throughout the entire training process.
+Our algorithm includes four key components: (1) \textbf{Adaptive Temperature Sampling} that adjusts sampling temperature in real time, promoting exploration at high-entropy tokens.
+(2) \textbf{Token-Level Group Average Advantage Estimation} that estimates advantages at token level, accounting for sequence-length effects while preserving non-biased treatment.(3) \textbf{Differential Advantage Redistribution} that leverages entropy and importance ratios to adjust advantages for tokens with clear signals.
+(4) \textbf{Asymmetric Adaptive Clipping} that adynamically adjusts clipping boundaries based on token-level entropy.
+Through systematic investigation of entropy, we embed token-level treatment into every stage.
+Extensive experiments on mathematical reasoning, code, and logic tasks across multiple models demonstrate HAPO's consistent superiority over DAPO.
+Our code can be found in \href{https://github.com/starriver030515/HAPO}{https://github.com/starriver030515/HAPO}.